gferreira/robofab/Docs/source/objects/RAnchor.rst

 Attributes
 ----------

-.. py:attribute:: index
+.. attribute:: index

 The index of the anchor. (read only)

-.. py:attribute:: position
+.. attribute:: position

 The position of the anchor ``(x, y)``.

-.. py:attribute:: x
+.. attribute:: x

 The ``x`` position of the anchor.

-.. py:attribute:: y
+.. attribute:: y

 The ``y`` position of the anchor.

-.. py:attribute:: name
+.. attribute:: name

 The name of the anchor.